Alvkuzin/IBSEn/README.md

 **But if you just want to use IBSEn for Orbit / Winds & Stars / IBS / electron evolution and NOT for specta / light curves, you're good to go without installing Naima at all.**

 Scripts now are not suited for running from the command line...
-To find out if the installation works, try running a very basic python script that simply initializes a lot of classes with more or less default parameters:
+And I don't have proper tests yet, so to find out if the installation works, try running a very basic python script that simply initializes a lot of classes with more or less default parameters:
 ```bash
 python test_ibsen.py
 ```